orra-dev/orra/README.md

 ## Quick Start

 Build your first Orra-orchestrated application!
 We'll use our [Echo service (JavaScript)](examples/echo-js) example to show you the magic of intelligent service orchestration.
+Requires [Node.js 18+](https://nodejs.org/en/download/package-manager).

 While simple, it showcases Orra's capabilities: